-With Genially, you also have two powerful resources to keep your audience’s attention and create the impact you need: interactivity and animation.
+Another advantage of using Genially is that it allows you to add two powerful resources to keep your audience’s attention and create the impact you need: interactivity and animation.
 With animation you’re sure to get the attention you need.
 And interactivity can be used, for example, to present information in a staggered manner – so it appears when your listeners are ready.

 The structure of this type of content has a lot in common with that of a good story.
 A good pitch deck has an introduction, discussion, and ending, and must be effective in creating a connection with your audience.